USS Abraham Lincoln (CVN-72): 2011

 On 1 March 2011, the news media reported that the US Navy had awarded Northrop Grumman Shipbuilding-Newport News a US$206.7 million option under a previously awarded contract to plan Abraham Lincolns RCOH.
 The planning contract covered the design, documentation, engineering, advanced material procurement, inspections, fabrication, and support work for Abraham Lincolns RCOH, with more than 1,000 employees supporting this planning phase.
 Additional funding for the RCOH was pending the passage of the U.S. Department of Defense's Fiscal Year 2011 budget appropriations by the U.S. Congress.
-Upon authorization, Abraham Lincolns RCOH was anticipated to begin in 2013, and is scheduled to take between three and four years to complete at an estimated overall cost of US$3 billion.
+Upon authorization, Abraham Lincolns RCOH was anticipated to begin in 2013, and was scheduled to take between three and four years to complete at an estimated overall cost of US$3 billion.

 On 1 August, the US Navy announced that Abraham Lincoln would shift homeport from Everett to Newport News for a scheduled RCOH in August 2012.
 The ship departed Everett for the deployment that would take the carrier around the world to Newport News in December 2011.